isabelle-ag/ChefsNotesApp/worksheet1.md

 'push' any features to iteration 2?
 Did you change the description of any Features or User Stories?
 Have links to any changed or pushed Features or User Stories.

+Oh yeah: plans changed a lot.
+We ended up having to push back half the features we were intending to implement for this iteration.
+We were hoping to get recipe creation, recipe viewing, a browser, and an editor all done.... but we bit off more than we could chew.
+So we had to push back the [recipe browser](https://code.cs.umanitoba.ca/winter-2022-a02/group-9/chefsnotes/-/issues/4) and [recipe editor](https://code.cs.umanitoba.ca/winter-2022-a02/group-9/chefsnotes/-/issues/3) features (and [associated](https://code.cs.umanitoba.ca/winter-2022-a02/group-9/chefsnotes/-/issues/18) [user](https://code.cs.umanitoba.ca/winter-2022-a02/group-9/chefsnotes/-/issues/16) [stories](https://code.cs.umanitoba.ca/winter-2022-a02/group-9/chefsnotes/-/issues/17)) to [iteration 2](https://code.cs.umanitoba.ca/winter-2022-a02/group-9/chefsnotes/-/milestones/2#tab-issues), as well as a [copy recipe](https://code.cs.umanitoba.ca/winter-2022-a02/group-9/chefsnotes/-/issues/19) user story.
+Some feature/user story descriptions were changed during the iteration, but they were mostly for minor clarifications as opposed to sweeping design changes.